MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-client-access-license.md

 >Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016

-Each user and device that connects to a Remote Desktop Session host needs a client access licenses (CAL).
+Each user and device that connects to a Remote Desktop Session host needs a client access license (CAL).
 You use RD Licensing to install, issue, and track RDS CALs.

-When a user or a device connects to an RD Session Host server, the RD Session Host server determines if an RDS CAL is needed.
-The RD Session Host server then requests an RDS CAL from the Remote Desktop license server.
+When a user or a device connects to an RD Session Host server, the RD Session Host server determines if a RDS CAL is needed.
+The RD Session Host server then requests a RDS CAL from the Remote Desktop license server.
 If an appropriate RDS CAL is available from a license server, the RDS CAL is issued to the client, and the client is able to connect to the RD Session Host server and from there to the desktop or apps they're trying to use.

-Although there is a licensing grace period during which no license server is required, after the grace period ends, clients must have a valid RDS CAL issued by a license server before they can log on to an RD Session Host server.
+There is a licensing grace period of 180 Days during which no license server is required.
+Once the grace period ends, clients must have a valid RDS CAL issued by a license server before they can log on to an RD Session Host server.

 Use the following information to learn about how client access licensing works in Remote Desktop Services and to deploy and manage your licenses: